 A key aspect of how social ads work is that they allow you to target consumers based on geographic location.
-If you already have a brick and mortar location, you can display your advertising to those in your hometown or nearby areas.
+If you already have a brick-and-mortar location, you can display your advertising to those in your hometown or nearby areas.
 If you’re about to expand to a new space in a new city, you can ensure your advertising is seen by your soon-to-be neighbors.

-Additionally, local businesses sometimes need more help than the big corporations in getting their name out there.
+Additionally, local businesses sometimes need more help than the big brands in getting their name out there.
 Organic social media can help you grow your word-of-mouth reputation, but engaging new audiences via organic tactics is a marathon, not a sprint.
 It takes a while to generate that name recognition and likability for your brand if you’re only using unpaid channels.